Documents of Charles L. Carson,

 Grandson of David and Sarah Tilden Hynson Carson

 Directly below you'll find the transcript of a letter from Charles L. Carson to Rev. J. A. McCauley, President of Dickinson College in Carlisle, Pa.
 Dated 14 Feb 1885.
-Charles had been selected to design the new Scientific Building for the college that eventually was named the Tome Scientific Building.
+Charles had been selected to design the new Scientific Building for the college which was eventually named the Tome Scientific Building.

 One of the things that strikes me from the letter below is the character of the man writing it.
 I'm guessing there was disappointment on behalf of the college about the exterior appearance of the building, and materials used when comparing the design of Chas.
 L. Carson to the finished product.
 From other sources on the internet, I gather that Carson was an architect of good reputation, who gave great thought to not only the practical, but to beauty.
 Rather than let his ego get in the way, he helps the president of the college take an objective view of the finished work.
 He basically says that if anyone has an axe to grind, it would be him who could be the target of critique on the appearance of a building he designed, and that he's sure that any shortcomings in construction were due to inexperience and not an intentional deviation from the accepted design.
 The contractor mentioned is noted as being Mr. A. J. Wetzell of Carlisle, Pa., on the college's website.